 - 5 Sigma Theta Tau Nurse Researcher Hall of Fame inductees

 With strong ties to leading health care research and clinical sites in the Atlanta area and around the world, our students have the opportunity to train in more than 500 clinical sites across the US including Emory Healthcare, Children’s Healthcare of Atlanta, the Atlanta VA Medical Center, and more.

 And at Emory, you don’t need to coordinate your own clinical placement.
 Our clinical affairs team takes care of it for you and at no cost, freeing you up to learn and gain experience.

 Our students can take advantage of Atlanta, a global city and the business, technology, and health care center of the Southeast.
 The city offers countless opportunities for research, clinical experience, and employment, enhancing our students’ nursing education.
 Forbes named Atlanta the No. 1 spot for graduates to live and work.

 At Emory School of Nursing, we’re known for a strong student-professor connection and a collaborative approach to learning.
 This learning environment benefits our students, and it makes for a close-knit community.
 We also offer free peer tutoring to all degree-seeking students within the School of Nursing.

 Our curriculum emphasizes service learning, a teaching method that incorporates community service.
 Take a look at the many ways our students learn by doing.

 - Our Lillian Carter Center for Global Health and Social Responsibility has engaged in educational and research programs in more than 107 countries since 2001.

-- Each winter, more than 30 faculty and students travel to the Dominican Republic, the Bahamas, and Jamaica through the Alternative Winter Break Program to offer nursing care to vulnerable populations and conduct critical research.
+- Yearly, more than 30 faculty and 45% student population travel to the Dominican Republic, the Bahamas, Peru, Haiti, California, Moultrie, Georgia, and Jamaica through the Immersion Experience to offer nursing care to vulnerable populations and conduct critical research.

 - On average, each student participates in 29 hours of community care each year.